 We believe that building capability among physicians and staffs will address many of the controllable factors that contribute to burnout.
 And we think a focus on capability will promote a healthier, more sustainable workforce over the long term.

 Our survey data bears this out.
-We found that those physicians who rated themselves as capable were about half as likely to exhibit symptoms of burnout as doctors who did not demonstrate the criteria for capability.
+We found that those physicians with self-perceived capability were about half as likely to exhibit symptoms of burnout as doctors who did not perceive the same level of support from their organizations.

 Capability also correlates strongly with other important performance metrics.
-Capable physicians are half as likely to want to leave their organizations within 3 years, and they are almost 15 percent more productive than physicians who do not meet the criteria for capability.
+Well-supported physicians are half as likely to want to leave their organizations within 3 years, and they are almost 15 percent more productive than physicians who do not perceive they are equipped for capability.

 Building capability to promote workforce health